arskom/spyne/doc/source/manual/t_and_p.rst

         task_id = Column(sqlalchemy.Integer, ForeignKey(TaskQueue.id),
                                                                  nullable=False)

-The consumer is a :class:`rpclib.server._base.ServerBase` child that receives requests by polling the database.
+The consumer is a :class:`spyne.server._base.ServerBase` child that receives requests by polling the database.

 The transport is for displaying it in the Wsdl.
 While it's irrelevant here, it's